 This scan is pitted against a database of more than five million cookies and tracking technologies!

 The plugin also delivers a quick and easy to use interface allowing visitors to disable specific cookies when visiting the site.
-Which means visitors can pick and choose which elements they are comfortable with if any at all.
+This means visitors can pick and choose which elements they are comfortable with if any at all.

 The system comes equipped with a secure portal that allows visitors to submit and track data requests.
 And if you use the Enterprise version of the plugin, you can also show your GDPR banner to EU-only visitors.